505000677/2024SpringNote/2710/note-1.typ

   - Space complexity: $O(b*m)$ nodes are kept in the memory
     - Often better!
   #figure(
+    image("gs1.png", width: 60%)
+  )
+  #figure(
     image("greedy.png", width: 60%)
   )
 ]
 == Day 5
+#definition(name:"A* Saerch")[
+  - $f(n)=g(n)+h(n)$
+  - g(n) - cost of reaching the state
+  - h(n) - estimate of the cost from the current state to a goal
+  - f(n) - estimate of the path length
+  #figure(
+    image("astar.png", width: 60%)
+  )
+]
+#clarification(name:"Properties of the A* search")[
+  - Completeness: Yes.
+The solution is reached if it exists.
+With positive costs on links, the algorithm is complete even without repeat checks.
+  - Optimality: Yes.
+The solution found is the shortest path.
+    - Admissible heuristic condition: h(n) <= $"h*(n)"$
+  #figure(
+    image("OPTASTAR.png", width: 60%)
+  )
+  - Time complexity: $O(b^d)$ exponential in the depth of the solution d
+    - Better than BFS and $"IDA*"$ Order roughly the number of nodes with f(n) smaller than the cost of the optimal path $"g*"$
+  - Space complexity: $O(b^d)$ nodes are kept in the memory
+    - Better than BFS and $"IDA*"$
+]
+#definition(name:"Iterative deepening A* (IDA*)")[
+  - IDA* is a combination of iterative deepening and A* search
+  - The algorithm is complete and optimal
+  - The time complexity is $O(b^d)$
+  - The space complexity is $O(b*d)$
+  - Progressively increases the evaluation function limit (instead of the depth limit)
+  - Performs limited-cost depth-first search for the current evaluation function limit
+    - Keeps expanding nodes in the depth first manner up to the evaluation function limit
+  - Problem: it is unclear what is the amount by which the evaluation limit should be progressively increased

+  #figure(
+    image("IDAS1.png", width: 60%)
+  )
+  #figure(
+    image("IDAS2.png", width: 60%)
+  )
+]
+== Day 6
+#definition(name:" Constraint satisfaction problem(CSP)")[
+  - Two types of search:
+    - path search: We seek a path from the initial state to a state satisfying the goal condition (Puzzle8, Route finding)
+    - configuration search: We seek a state (configuration ) satisfying the goal condition (n-queens problem)
+  - Constraint satisfaction problem (CSP)= a configuration search problem where:
+    - A state is defined by a set of variables and their values
+    - Goal condition is represented by a set constraints on possible variable values
+    Special properties of the CSP lead to special search procedures we can design to solve them

+]
 == Day10.10
 #example(name:"Example:")[
   Jack is loved by somebody: $ exists x "loves"(x, "Jack") $